Information relating to employment

 - obtain Occupational Health advice, to ensure that the University complies with its duties in relation to individuals with disabilities and health and safety law;

-- operate and keep a record of other types of leave, to ensure effective management and to ensure that the University meets its statutory and contractual obligations;
+- operate and keep a record of other types of absence and/or leave, to ensure effective management of the University including the provision of academic delivery and to ensure that the University meets its statutory and contractual obligations;

 - provide references on request for current and former employees;

 - maintain and promote equality in the workplace.